-In addition, we all go through a phase where you have a difficult time realizing the new you.
-For example, although patients may reach their goal weight, they may look in the mirror and ask themselves, "who is that thin person?"
+Physically, I was hurting.
+Emotionally, I suffered from depression, and my career became a struggle.
+I was counseling in a private practice but barely had the energy to see three patients per day, often having to take a nap in between.
+I came to the realization that "I" was the one who needed to gain control and get help.
+That's a tall order coming from a psychotherapist.
+After all, we are the ones who are supposed to be helping others.
+I swallowed my pride and decided to take control of my life.
+I wanted to be free; free of this body and free to "live" life, not just exist weight, they may look in the mirror and ask themselves, "who is that thin person?"
 Losing a massive amount of weight can make a person feel vulnerable and afraid.
-Remember, individuals with obesity like to "blend in" with the crowd, but all of a sudden we are now the focus of attention.
+Remember, obese individuals like to "blend in" with the crowd, but all of a sudden we are now the focus of attention.
 People are watching us.
 They are now watching what we eat, asking us how much we have lost and even giving us compliments.
 This can make us feel uncomfortable.